NarendranArumugavadivelu/taxi-app/README.md

 -- HTML

 Implementation and Assumptions: We own a Fueber taxi service and our office is located at the coordinates (12.976143,77.570541) in Bangalore.
-                                We provide services only around 25 kilometers from our the former mentioned coordinates with only 10 taxi (5: White and 5: Pink)
+                                We provide services only around 25 kilometers from the former mentioned coordinates with only 10 taxi (5: White and 5: Pink)
                                 The kilometer limit shall be increased

 How to build and run the applications